Gum disease can happen before you even notice, so it’s important to think about your…

 In addition to these tips, consider asking our dental office about fluoride treatments that may help protect you against tooth decay, which can serve as an extra layer of protection for your teeth.

 We at Cooper Family Dentistry are here as your partner in oral health from early age through the golden years.
 If you have any concerns about your oral health, please call our office so we can help you.
-To schedule an appointment, call our friendly office staff at 501-982-7547 or, for your convenience, fill out an appointment request here: https://www.coopersmiles.com/appointment-request/.
+Call our Jacksonville Dental Office to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.